JettThor/Workflow-Operations-Data-Analyst-Project/README.md

-Welcome to the sample GitHub ReadME!
-Use this template as an outline for your data analytics projects.
-Include one ReadME per repository, with each repository storing one project.
-Remember, it's better to have quality over quantity - having 2 stellar business-relevant projects stands out much more than 3+ mediocre projects.
-Feel free to make a copy of this or fork this repository and make it your own.
-Happy portfolio-ing :)
+# Workflow Operations Optimization Analysis

-# Project Background
+## Project Background

-Backround about the company, including the industry, active years, business model, and key business metrics.
-Explain this from the POV of a data analyst who is working at the company.
+This project analyzes an enterprise workflow operations dataset containing transactional logs across multiple core corporate departments, task types, urgency layers, and resource allocations.
+The objective was to develop an end-to-end data pipeline and analytical framework that enables stakeholders to monitor Service Level Agreement (SLA) compliance, pinpoint operational bottlenecks, and identify opportunities for resource optimization.

+Using Excel for initial data hygiene, PostgreSQL for deep-dive aggregation, and Tableau for data visualization, raw transactional logs were transformed into actionable operational intelligence.
+The analysis focuses on task-level efficiency, employee workload balance, departmental throughput, and the financial impact of operational delays.

-Insights and recommendations are provided on the following key areas:
+Insights and recommendations are provided across the following key areas:

-- **Category 1:**
-- **Category 2:**
-- **Category 3:**
-- **Category 4:**

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].

-Targed SQL queries regarding various business questions can be found here [link].
+* **SLA Compliance & Bottleneck Analysis:** Evaluation of delayed tasks to identify which specific task types and approval levels cause the highest frequency of baseline target breaches.
+* **Resource Capacity & Workload Balance:** Assessment of how increasing employee task volumes impacts true processing speed, establishing the threshold for peak operational efficiency before performance degrades.
+* **Cost-to-Serve Optimization:** Financial tracking of cumulative operational costs by department to identify high-expense workflows and drive process-streamlining strategies.

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].
+An interactive Tableau dashboard used to report and explore these operational metrics can be found [here](#).

+The complete SQL script containing the queries used for data aggregation, view creations, and answering key business performance metrics can be found [here](#).